djsuperchief/windows_to_linux/README.md

 ![OpenLinkHub](./assets/OpenLinkHub.png)
 The [OpenLinkHub](https://github.com/jurkovic-nikola/OpenLinkHub) was developed by someone needing to control their fans and RGB when they switched to Linux.
 I have found this to be significantly more responsive and easier to configure than OpenRGB.
 OpenRGB does have more support for more devices BUT for the devices I am trying to control (Fans and Keyboard), this is a much better application.

+## Rider
+Having installed the Jetbrains Toolbox from their website, I installed Rider and tested doing a build of [Kyameru](https://djsuperchief.github.io/Kyameru/).
+Some initial setup required (I forgot to setup .NET.....facepalm) but it again just worked.

+## Visual Studio Code
+No Issues

 ## GAME TEST (1)
 ### Quick Tests
 A couple of games I booted just to make sure they actually ran.
 When running things like Satisfactory, Steam started to build Vulkan Shaders which if you touch the Steam window in any way it will stop the process and stop launching the game.
 I cancelled this for the time being and just booted it up.
 Loaded my latest save and....yep, works like a charm.